khalilullahalfaath/edu-summarize/README.md

 pip install -r requirements.txt
 `

+6. Create your env files
+    6a.
+First copy `.env.template`
+    6b.
+Rename it to `.env`
+    6c.
+Write down your azure api key and enpoint correspondingly in the `.env`

-6. run the streamlit app
+7. run the streamlit app
 `
 streamlit run main.py
 `